pyscript/docs/docs/user-guide/architecture.md

 Furthermore, because MicroPython is lean and efficient it still performs exceptionally well on these relatively underpowered devices.

-Thanks to collaboration between the MicroPython and PyScript projects, there is a foreign function interface for MicroPython.
-The MicroPython FFI deliberately copies the API of the FFI originally written for Pyodide - meaning it is relatively easy to migrate between the two supported interpreters.
+Thanks to collaboration between the MicroPython, Pyodide and PyScript projects, there is a foreign function interface for MicroPython.
+The MicroPython FFI deliberately copies the API of the FFI originally written for Pyodide - meaning it is relatively easy to migrate between the two supported interpreters via the `pyscript.ffi` namespace.